lambdaclass/lambdaclass_blog/content/posts/a_sharper_look_at_fri.md

 $$d(\mathbf{u}, \mathbf{v}) = \left| \{ i \in \{1, \dots, n\} : u_i \neq v_i \} \right|$$

-and typically one works with a fractional version of $d$ which takes in account the blocklength:
+and typically one works with a fractional version of $d$ which takes into account the blocklength:

 $$\Delta(\mathbf{u}, \mathbf{v}) = \frac{d(\mathbf{u}, \mathbf{v})}{n}$$

 This allows the **interpretation of the distance as the fraction of entries in which two codewords differ**.
-Finally we recall the notion of the rate of a code of dimension $k$ and blocklength $n$ as the ratio:
+Finally, we recall the notion of the rate of a code of dimension $k$ and blocklength $n$ as the ratio:

 $$\rho = \frac{k}{n}$$

 This number can be interpreted in a few ways, namely as a measure of **information content:** $\rho$% of the transmitted symbols carry the actual information of the message.
-The **redundancy** is the remaining $(1-\rho)$% of the message, and is the resource consumed to provide error correction capabilities (more on this soon).
+The **redundancy** is the remaining $(1-\rho)$% of the message and is the resource consumed to provide error-correction capabilities (more on this soon).
 A lower rate implies higher redundancy and theoretically higher resilience to noise, at the cost of throughput.

 An important concept in coding theory is the concept of a list around a word w: for $w \in \mathbb{F}_q^n$ and $\delta > 0$ it is the set

 $$List[w, \mathcal{C}, \delta]$$

 and this is comprised of the codewords belonging to the code $\mathcal{C}$ that have distance at most $\delta$ from the word $w$.
 An associated question is given $w$ to decide, in terms of $\delta$, how many elements a list has.
-For sufficiently small $\delta$, the list around $w$ has at most one element and in this sense we will say that $w$ can be "corrected" to the corresponding $u \in \mathcal{C}$; that is the usual information-theoretic view of goodness of the code.
-We will say that in those circumstances we're within the "unique decoding regime".
-For Reed-Solomon codes, this bound for $\delta$ can be given in terms of the rate of the code and this regime is characterized with
+For sufficiently small $\delta$, the list around $w$ has at most one element, and in this sense we will say that $w$ can be "corrected" to the corresponding $u \in \mathcal{C}$; that is, the usual information-theoretic view of goodness of the code.
+We will say that in those circumstances, we're within the "unique decoding regime".
+For Reed-Solomon codes, this bound for $\delta$ can be given in terms of the rate of the code, and this regime is characterized by

 $$\delta < \frac{1-\rho}{2}$$

-However this will sometimes be too much of a restriction at the time of implementing efficient and fast code-based algorithms and **we will be willing to admit a list of candidate codewords sufficiently close to the received word $w$, instead of a single codeword.** At these times, we will we working in the "list decoding regime" and **it is crucial for lists $\mathcal{L}$ around $w$ not to have too many elements.** For that matter, there is a bound on $\delta$, usually called the Johnson bound that says that the number of elements in a list $\mathcal{L}$ is polynomially bounded.
+However, this will sometimes be too much of a restriction at the time of implementing efficient and fast code-based algorithms, and **we will be willing to admit a list of candidate codewords sufficiently close to the received word $w$, instead of a single codeword.** At these times, we will we working in the "list decoding regime" and **it is crucial for lists $\mathcal{L}$ around $w$ not to have too many elements.** For that matter, there is a bound on $\delta$, usually called the Johnson bound that says that the number of elements in a list $\mathcal{L}$ is polynomially bounded.
 The Johnson bound is valid for any code, and is obtained by combinatorial and geometric arguments.

 > **Johnson Bound for Reed-Solomon Codes:** Specifically for Reed-Solomon codes, it can be given in terms of the rate and the list decoding regime is characterized as
 >